jtablesaw/tablesaw/docs/gettingstarted.md

 A column is a named, one-dimensional collection of data.
 All data in a column must be of the same type.

-Currently, Tablesaw supports columns for Strings, double-precision floating point numbers, booleans, LocalDates, LocalTimes, and LocalDateTimes.
+Currently, Tablesaw supports columns for Strings, doubles, booleans, LocalDates, LocalTimes, and LocalDateTimes.
 The date and time types are based on the java.time classes introduced in Java 8.

 To create a column of numbers you can use one of its *create()* methods: